Divyateja03/Web-scraping/README.md

 # Web-scraping
-we need to enter a url of a web page as the input and after execution of the code we will find all the data in the web page in a csv file structured in the way it is formated in the original html page.
-For this we need to request the server for the web page.
-This is doneby using BeautifulSoup in python.
+To scrape data from a webpage, we can input the URL and use Python's BeautifulSoup and requests module to request the server for the page's HTML code.
+After execution of the code, we can export all the relevant data into a CSV file, which will be structured in the same way as the original HTML page.
+We also use 'html.parser' to parse the data which is obtained from requesting the content from the server.

+For this, we need to install requests and BeautifulSoup modules.

+pip install requests

+pip install beautifulsoup4